Live Market Rates 2026

 Does CalcBase store my financial data?

 No. We believe in Privacy First.
-All calculations are performed locally in your browser using JavaScript.
-We never see, store, or sell your property or loan data.
+All calculations are performed locally in your browser.
+We never see, store, or sell your financial inputs.